-59. (1) No plebiscite may be conducted in conjunction with an election unless

-- (a) the plebiscite area is in a constituency where an election is being conducted; - (b) the plebiscite day is the same day as the election day; - (c) the eligibility and disqualification criteria for voters is the same for both the plebiscite and the election; and - (d) the Chief Electoral Officer is of the opinion that it is more efficient to conduct them conjointly.
+- 59. (1) No plebiscite may be conducted in conjunction with an election unless - (a) Repealed; - (b) the plebiscite day is the same day as the election day; - (c) the eligibility and disqualification criteria for voters is the same for both the plebiscite and the election; and - (d) the Chief Electoral Officer is of the opinion that it is more efficient to conduct them conjointly.